The Bookings

 Counsel of the Queens

 The two Queens sit side by side at a table.
-The Winter’s Doe listens to those with heaviness on their hearts, detangles their struggles, and provides wisdom for their problems.
-The Summer’s Fox sniffs out the bold of soul, looks into their psyches, and offers humorous motivational insults that cut to the spirit of the matter.
-Before parting, the participant draws a card from an oracle deck to get a message from the fae land of Hy-Brasil.
-This offering is a form of active listening combined with psychic abilities and has been presented to mindful spaces as well as rave parties; it offers something for everyone.
+The Winter’s Doe listens to those guests with heaviness on their hearts, untangles their struggles, and provides wisdom for their problems.
+The Summer’s Fox sniffs out the story on a soul, looks into their psyches, and offers humorous motivational insults that cut to the core of the matter.
+After, the guest draws an oracle card to get a message from the fae land of Hy-Brasil.
+This offering is a form of active listening combined with psychic abilities.
+Mindful spaces as well as rave parties have enjoyed this booking.

 Nametaking Ceremony